Zistack/Satisfactory-Optimizer/README.md

 	A Satisfactory planner/optimizer based on Z3

 	positional arguments:
-	  problem_file_name     The location of the file containing the problem description (default: standard input).
+	  problem_file_name     The location of the file containing the problem description.

 	options:
 	  -h, --help            show this help message and exit